 There are many ways you can get your child involved in extracurricular activities.
 Get them situated in schoolwork first and then explore what they may be interested in doing when class is done for the day.
-Kids have probably never been so excited to go back to school as they are during this time.
+Kids are excited to go back to school, especially the younger ones.
 They’ve spent the summer at home, they are itching to get out and be with their friends.
-If your child is taking a class from home, perhaps getting a neighborhood contactless sports team together after school is the way to go.
-If they are attending school but still want more interaction with their peers, get that book club going.

 If your child wants to take guitar lessons, call the David Joel Guitar Studio, and find out how you can make that happen.